prof-a86/Calendar-Cortex/README.md

 Your calendar data never leaves your machine.
 No OpenAI key, no Anthropic key, no API costs.

+Python as a safety net — even the best language models can fumble dates and times.
+If Gemma2 returns something ambiguous or malformed, Python's native datetime parsing steps in to normalize and validate it before anything gets written to your calendar.
+The two work together: the model does the natural language understanding, Python enforces the correctness.
+Nothing gets added with a broken timestamp.
+Your calendar data never leaves your machine.
+No OpenAI key, no Anthropic key, no API costs.

 ---

 ## Google Integrations